Sikerdebaard/whisper-asr-webservice-xpu/README.md

 ```

 With Docker Compose, the service will be accessible on port 9000 of the host machine.
 Remember to navigate to the directory containing your `docker-compose.yml` file before executing the Docker Compose commands.

+## Further documentation
+For further documentation and details on the original Whisper ASR Web Service, please refer to the official documentation at https://ahmetoner.com/whisper-asr-webservice/.